Sakarah/GeneTipe/README.md

 # Included implementations
 For our researches we have to work with concrete examples of genetic algorithms.
-That is why we have implemented some (currently only one) genetic types to evolve.
+That is why we have implemented some (actually only two) genetic types to evolve.
 These examples are demonstrations of what can be possibly evolved and give pertinent results.
 Here we only cover the goal and the basic principles of each case.